Cambridge-ICCS/cambridge-iccs.github.io/jobs.md

 layout:  single
 ---

-<b>Coming soon!</b> We will be advertising in late January 2022 a number of roles
+<b>Coming soon!</b> We will be advertising in February 2022 a number of roles
 associated with ICCS.

 <h4>Executive Programme Director</h4>